 Unless a Court order is in place, the School recognises that both parents and/or those with parental responsibility and/or those with care of the child are entitled to apply to be a school volunteer.
-Volunteers will undergo DBS checks in accordance with <insert School name's> Safeguarding policy for volunteers.
+Volunteers will undergo DBS checks in accordance with Lingfield Primary School Safeguarding policy for volunteers.